 Students in Advanced Two-Dimensional Art (Art II) build on the sequential learning experiences of Introduction to Two-Dimensional Art.
 Students will engage in learning experiences that explore art history, art criticism, and studio production.
 Students must have access to a 35 mm camera.
+Counts as a Fine Art credit for the AHD.

-Advanced Two-Dimensional Art III/IV (A40042)
+Advanced Two-Dimensional Art III/IV (A40043h)